The Iolanthe Midwifery Research Fellowship provides up to £25,000 to enable a midwife to write up their doctoral research

 - It is designed to assist a midwife in the final stages of completing their doctorate degree

-- The applicant must have completed the actual research study (i.e. data collection and analysis) and intend to submit their thesis within 12 months of the start of the award
+- The applicant must have completed the actual research study (i.e. data collection and analysis) by the award date (to be agreed with Iolanthe) and intend to submit their thesis within 12 months (24 months for part-time applicants) of the start of the award.

 - It is awarded periodically, subject to availability of funds and at the discretion of the Iolanthe Trustees

 - The Fellowship is available for midwives registered with the Nursing and Midwifery Council (NMC - including lapsed registration) who are also doctoral students registered with a UK university

 An amount of up to £25,000 will be made available to the successful award winner.
 The award is a personal award and as such will only be paid directly to an individual rather than a hospital or other institution.

 Previous Iolanthe Midwifery Research Fellows have investigated a range of subjects including the role of emotion work in midwifery; the effects of litigation on midwifery care; and midwives’ and women’s experiences of vaginal examination in labour.

 The Iolanthe Midwifery Research Fellowship was last granted in 2022.

 Charlotte Clayton, of Bournemouth University, whose topic is: The public health role of caseloading midwives in advancing health equity in women and babies living in socially deprived areas in England: The Mi-CARE Study.